Asian Noodles with Napa Cabbage, Mushrooms, and Tofu

 - 1 medium red bell pepper, thinly sliced

-- 1/2 to 1 teaspoon grated fresh ginger, to taste
+- 2 teaspoon grated fresh ginger, or to taste

 - 8 ounces wide Chinese wheat noodles or udon noodles